dua090/TalentLinkUi/README.md

 # TalentLink AI 🚀

 TalentLink AI is a modern, AI-powered collaboration platform designed to seamlessly connect teams and individuals based on skills, project needs, and experience.
-It features a clean, minimal SaaS dashboard aesthetic inspired by industry-leading tools like Linear, Notion, and Vercel.
+It features a clean, minimal SaaS dashboard.

 ## ✨ Features